ibm-cloud-docs/databases-for-mongodb/howto-enterprise-analytics.md

 ### Provision by using Terraform
 {: #mongodbee-analytics-node-provisioning-terraform}
+{: terraform}

 Analytics Node and BI Connector are `group` attributes that can be added to a Terraform script.
-For an example of how to add these to a {{site.data.keyword.databases-for-mongodb}} Enterprise Edition deployment (and obtain the connection strings to access them) [see this section of our Terraform documentation](https://registry.terraform.io/providers/IBM-Cloud/ibm/latest/docs/resources/database#sample-mongodb-enterprise-database-instance-with-bi-connector-and-analytics).
+For an example of how to add these to a {{site.data.keyword.databases-for-mongodb}} Enterprise Edition deployment (and obtain the connection strings to access them) [see this section of our Terraform documentation](https://registry.terraform.io/providers/IBM-Cloud/ibm/latest/docs/resources/database#sample-mongodb-enterprise-database-instance-with-bi-connector-and-analytics){: external}.

+Remember that the Analytics Node must be scaled **before** the BI Connector or your request will fail. {: .important}

 ### Provisioning through the {{site.data.keyword.cloud_notm}} Databases API
 {: #mongodbee-analytics-node-provisioning-api}
+{: api}

 Provisioning via the API is a two-step process:
 1. [Create](https://cloud.ibm.com/apidocs/resource-controller/resource-controller#create-resource-instance) a {{site.data.keyword.databases-for-mongodb}} EE deployment.